Pilates beginner: ring exercise

 • Avoid painful movements : If an exercise causes pain, stop immediately and adjust your position.
 Never force beyond your abilities.

 • Progress at your own pace Every body is different.
-Progress gradually, increasing the intensity and complexity of the exercises as you gain strength and flexibility.
-Respect your own pace and don't compare yourself to others.
+Progress gradually, increasing the intensity and complexity of exercises as you gain strength and flexibility.
+Respect your own pace and do not compare yourself to others.

 Vary the exercises and challenges